mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 91 - Test Asserts without Description/readme.md

 # Detection

-Since *assert* and *assertDescription* are different functions, we can adjust our policies to favour the latter.
+Since *assert* and *assertDescription* are different functions, we can adjust our policies to favor the latter.

 # Tags